Reviews You Can Rely On

 Power

 To assess speed we took the Razor out with a fully charged battery and cranked the throttle taking it to its maximum cruising speed and timed how long it took to go 100 feet.
-This trial was run three times and the results were averaged.
+This trial was run three times, and the results were average.
 At 11.95 mph, the E300 is at the bottom of the class.

 razor e300 - the razor e300's beefy pneumatic tires provide a smooth ride.